Simovative/zeus/Readme.md

 This will create a folder public with an index.php file and a folder "bundles" containing the ApplicationBundle and ApplicationKernel.

-You might want to configure your web-server right away to test if this worked.
+You might want to configure your webserver right away to test if this worked.

-### Web-Server config
+### Webserver config

 #### Apache
 Point your web-root to the $cwd/public